yasio/yasio/README.md

 A lightweight & stable cross-platform support library with a focus on asynchronous socket I/O, support win32  &amp; linux  &amp; apple &amp; android &amp; wp8 &amp; wp8.1-universal &amp; win10-universal
 The core design is reference from https://github.com/chriskohlhoff/asio but very small.
 **This lib has been used by project http://hongjing.qq.com/ and run at millions of devices.
-##
+## features:
-support IPv6-only network.
+* support IPv6-only network.
-support multi-connections at one thread.
+* support multi-connections at one thread.
-support deadline timer.
+* support deadline timer.
-processing tcp sticky internal, user do not need to care it.
+* processing tcp sticky internal, user do not need to care it.
-support lua bindings
+* support lua bindings
-support cocos2d-x jsb
+* support cocos2d-x jsb
-support CocosCreator jsb2.0
+* support CocosCreator jsb2.0
-support Unity3D tolua**
+* support Unity3D tolua

 ## simple usage:
 1. Only compile src\xxsocket.cpp with your project; For gcc, you must add --std=c++11 compile flag<br />